Since 2009 I’ve written hundreds of crochet patterns that I’ve self-published, contributed to books, magazines, yarn companies, and even websites.

 Because my goal is to assure that crochet is passed through the generations in better hands than we found it, I was thrilled to sit down with Brittany to share what I’ve learned, and what has worked well for me.

-You can watch my full chat with Brittany on the BHOOKED podcast right here:
+You can watch my full interview with Brittany on the BHOOKED podcast right here, and read the highlights outlined next.
+Enjoy!

 You might feel that having a design published in a magazine is one of the most prestigious things you can put on your crochet resume.